 Hawaii Volcanoes National Park is one of the island’s top attractions.
 One of just two national parks on the islands (the other is Haleakala on Maui), it protects the area around the active Kilauea volcano.

 5. Take a Helicopter Ride

-Taking a helicopter ride is certainly a pricy excursion.
+Taking a helicopter ride can be expensive but it will be worth it .
 But on the Big Island, the splurge can be well worth it, especially with older kids.
-Depending on weather and volcano conditions, rides will take you to view the majestic waterfalls on the north coast of the island and often within view of flowing lava when it is visible near Kilauea.
+The ride will take you to view some of the most beautiful waterfalls on the Island.

 6. Hike to a Waterfall

-Akaka Falls State Park actually features two separate falls: 100-foot Kahuna Falls and 442-foot Akaka Falls.
-Both of these waterfalls are along a short and easy paved path requiring about a half-mile of hiking round trip, making this a doable excursion even for families with babies and toddlers.
+Akaka Falls State Park has two separate falls: 100-foot Kahuna Falls and 442-foot Akaka Falls.
+Both of these waterfalls are along a short and easy paved path requiring about a half-mile of hiking making this a doable hike for families with both teens and toddlers.

 7. Go Ziplining

 My daughter Maddie is 13 and loves ziplining!
 If you want to get the teens out of their electronics ziplining is an exciting activity on the Big Island.